 Connect to https://192.0.2.123:2087/ with a web browser.
 You can proceed past the SSL warning.
 Log in with the root account for your instance.

 Enter your admin email address and nameservers.
 If you use Vultr DNS, enter ns1.vultr.com and ns2.vultr.com.

 WHM setup is complete.
-Your browser will direct you to the full WHM panel as pictured below.
+Your browser will direct you to the full WHM panel.

 Your VPS will run the fully-licensed version of cPanel.
 Vultr handles the license management part of running a cPanel server automatically.
 A surcharge is bundled into the VPS price to cover the cPanel license.
 You will see the surcharge listed on the server order page.

 If you see errors or warnings about license expiration in cPanel, you may open a support ticket in the Vultr control panel.
 Alternatively, running the following command as the root user will resolve most licensing issues:

 service cpanel restartwhen logged in as the root user.